forcedotcom/cli/releasenotes/README.md

 ------------

+* NEW: Get the results of a previously run and completed bulk ingest (import, update, upsert, or delete) job with the new `data bulk results` command.
+The command works for jobs executed with Bulk API 2.0, such as a CLI command like `data import bulk` or an external tool like Data Loader, as long as the job provides a job ID.
+Pass the job ID to `data bulk results` to retrieve the results.

+    The command displays information such as the job status, the ingest operation, updated Salesforce object, how many records were processed, and how many failed or succeeded.
+Finally, the output displays the names of the generated CSV-formatted files that contain the specific results for each ingested record.
+For example:

+    ```bash
+    sf data bulk results --job-id 7507i000fake341G --target-org my-scratch
+    ```
+    (GitHub discussion [#2387](https://github.com/forcedotcom/cli/discussions/2387), plugin-data PR [#1097](https://github.com/salesforcecli/plugin-data/pull/1097))

 ## 2.65.8 (November 6, 2024) [stable]

 * NEW: We updated these commands to use [multi-stage output](README.md#2639-october-23-2024), so while they are running they now display the stage they're currently on, the elapsed time, and more: